ThinkingJoules/smdiff/smdiff-encoder/README.md

 This is wicked fast.
 Faster at generating a delta using xdelta3 or open-vcdiff (google).
 But I'm sure they actually care about memory usage.

 Perhaps one day I can try to be more cognizant of memory usage, until then, just make sure you have some RAM.

+## Improvements
+After making a window selection algorithm, it would then probably make sense to try to make a stream interface.
+There isn't really a point as the current encoder needs everything in memory.
+I think it would make the API clunky, adding a layer of indirection at the moment.